gimenar27/portfolio-site/README.md

 ## Live Demo

-The live verison of the website is available [here]https://github.com/gimenar27/portfolio-site.git
+The live version of the website is available [here](https://gimenar27.github.io/portfolio-site/)

 ## Installation
 To run this project locally, follow these steps: